2004-2010 BMW 5-Series Charge Air Conditioner

 - Locate the low-pressure air conditioner charging port.
 Remove the cap from the A/C charging port.

 - Connect the a/c recharge kit to the low-pressure line.
-With the engine running, take a reading and ensure the refrigerant pressure is in the low zone.
+When the engine is running, take a reading and ensure the refrigerant pressure is in the low zone.

 - Connect the A/C recharge kit and start the car.
 With the A/C recharge kit connected, read the gauge.
 Continue to the next if the A/C pressure reading is low.